-As we recover from the turbulent economic times, the project manager job outlook is clearly improving.
-According to a study published by the Anderson Economic Group, an average of 1.2 million project management positions will need to be filled each year through 2016.
+According to a 2014 report by the Anderson Economic Group, an average of 1.5 million project management positions will need to be filled each year through 2025.

-There’s even more good news for project managers, according to Spencer Shaffer, president of IT staffing firm ConsultNet of South Jordan, Utah.
+There’s good news for project managers, according to Spencer Shaffer, president of IT staffing firm ConsultNet of South Jordan, Utah.
 Shaffer says that, “Experienced IT professionals and project managers will be landing more assignments because companies will be launching new projects and completing others put on hold.”
-He expects that many of the IT projects shelved in 2009 will forge ahead in 2010.
+He expects that many of the IT projects that have been shelved will now forge ahead.

-That means there will be thousands of projects moving forward now that decision-makers are spending prudently and proceeding with projects cautiously.
-The Project Management Institute® (PMI®) expects the future to be brighter than you might think, with the global gross domestic product (GDP) in projectized industry anticipated to increase in the United States by $4.5 trillion by 2016.
+This could mean there will be thousands of projects moving forward now that decision-makers are spending prudently and proceeding with projects cautiously.
+The Project Management Institute® (PMI®) expects the future to be bright, with the global gross domestic product (GDP) in projectized industry anticipated to increase in the United States by $4.5 trillion by 2016.
 PMI reports that, “Between 2006 and 2016, the number of project-oriented employees will grow by an estimated 8.2 million.”
 Qualified project managers will be able to benefit from this exceptional employment opportunity.

-Although each project manager job description will reflect the specific needs of the company, the project manager will generally plan, coordinate, implement and finalize projects according to the specifications and deadlines, all while keeping the project within budget.
+Although project manager job descriptions will reflect the specific needs of the company, the project manager will generally plan, coordinate, implement and finalize projects according to the specifications and deadlines, all while keeping the project within budget.

 Depending on the industry and specific initiative, project managers may put together teams of personnel from a number of departments, such as information technology, purchasing, product development, marketing or distribution.

-All project management professionals need excellent communication and interpersonal skills.
+Project management professionals can greatly benefit from excellent communication and interpersonal skills.
 Strong leadership and multitasking abilities, as well as a knack for scheduling and finance, are also valuable attributes for success as a project manager.

 See what these experienced project managers have to say about a career in project management!